mammad2c/mammad2c/README.md

 # 💫 About Me:
-Front-end engineer with more than 8 years of experience.
-Dedicated the last 4 years to developing SaaS (Software as a Service) solutions for B2B (Business-to-Business) and B2C (Business-to-Consumer) businesses.
+Front-end engineer with more than 10 years of experience.
+Dedicated the latest years to developing SaaS (Software as a Service) solutions for B2B (Business-to-Business) and B2C (Business-to-Consumer) businesses.
 Expertise in React.js, Vue.js, and modern front-end development tools.
 Ability to solve problems, adapt to changing requirements, and work effectively in teams.
 Delivering user-friendly, high-quality software and utilizing agile development methodologies are experiences.

 ## 🌐 Socials: